|Nutritional Guidelines (per serving)|

 In a large bowl, whisk the eggs until they're well-beaten.
 Add the cheese and stir to combine.
 Set aside.

 When the pasta is done cooking, drain and immediately add to the egg and cheese mixture.
-Toss to coat the pasta (it's important to do this while the pasta is still very hot, since the heat from the freshly cooked pasta will lightly cook the eggs and melt the cheese, which makes the final "sauce" of this creation).
+Toss to coat the pasta (it's important to do this while the pasta is still very hot since the heat from the freshly cooked pasta will lightly cook the eggs and melt the cheese, which makes the final "sauce" of this creation).

 Add the hot or warm brussels sprouts mixture to the pasta and toss to combine thoroughly.
 Toss and toss to fully mix the pasta and the vegetables together.
 Add more salt, pepper flakes, or cheese to taste.
-I've also been known to grind in some freshly ground black pepper for good measure.
+We've also been known to grind in some freshly ground black pepper for good measure.
 Serve hot.